TonghanWang/ROMA/README.md

 # ROMA: Multi-Agent Reinforcement Learning with Emergent Roles

 ## Note
- This codebase accompanies the paper submission "ROMA: Multi-Agent Reinforcement Learning with Emergent Roles" ([website](https://sites.google.com/view/romarl)), and is based on  [PyMARL](https://github.com/oxwhirl/pymarl) and [SMAC](https://github.com/oxwhirl/smac) codebases which are open-sourced.
+ This codebase accompanies the paper submission "ROMA: Multi-Agent Reinforcement Learning with Emergent Roles" ([ROMA website](https://sites.google.com/view/romarl)), and is based on  [PyMARL](https://github.com/oxwhirl/pymarl) and [SMAC](https://github.com/oxwhirl/smac) codebases which are open-sourced.

 The implementation of the following methods can also be found in this codebase, which are finished by the authors of [PyMARL](https://github.com/oxwhirl/pymarl):